 If the subscription covers just a subset of schools in a larger district, you may be prompted to enter a 6-digit school code.
 If required, this school code is provided to the school when we activate the subscription.

-Click the button "Continue" to go to Step 2.
+Click "Continue" to go to Step 2.
 See 4.
-Registering your account below on how to register a new NoodleTools account, or link a previously-created account to your new Google ID.
+Registering your account below on how to register a new NoodleTools account, or link a previously-created account to your Google ID.

 4. Registering your account